aditya-shirodkar/ImageToSpeechStory/README.md

 # ImageToSpeechStory
 Generates an audio story based on a provided image.
-Requires Huggingfacehub and Google Gen AI API keys.
+Requires a Google Gen AI API key.

+Can be run on streamlit at https://imagetoaudiostory.streamlit.app/